 Hours of Operation

-Operating hours are normally 10 am to 8, 9 or 10 pm.
-You can check the Disneyland app for sure on the day you plan to visit.
+Downtown Disney District hours vary, you can check the Disneyland app for sure on the day you plan to visit.
 Scroll all the way down on the home page and click on All Hours.
 Then click the date you plan to go and it will tell you the hours for Downtown Disney.

 Dining options and tips

-Make a reservation in the Disneyland app ahead of time at many dining locations: La Brea Bakery Cafe, Naples, Ralph Brennan’s Jazz Kitchen, Tortilla Jo’s and Uva Bar.
-Another option, you can look for a reservation in the app Open Table for Naples, Ballast Point or Tortilla Jo’s.
+Make a reservation in the Disneyland app ahead of time at many dining locations: La Brea Bakery Cafe, Naples, Ralph Brennan’s Jazz Kitchen, Splitsville, Tortilla Jo’s, Catal and Uva Bar.
+Another option, you can look for a reservation in the app Open Table for many of the Downtown restaurants.
 The other option is to just go directly to the dining location once you arrive.
 You will be added to the wait list or be seated depending on availability.
-Many locations don’t offer reservations it’s just first come first served at the following establishments, Asian Street Eats, Black Tap Craft Burgers & Shakes and Earl of Sandwich.
+Many locations don’t offer reservations it’s just first come first served.
 Look in the Disneyland app to see all the dining options that are open at this time.
 Search under Dining in the app.

-Marceline’s is open with a limited variety of park treats, but hey it’s a start!
-They normally have caramel apples, rice crispy treats, cookies, marshmallow wands and of course my favorite churro toffee!
+Marceline’s is open and has treats from inside the parks.
+So even if you can’t go in the parks on one of your days you can still grab a caramel apple, rice crispy treat, cookie, marshmallow wand or my favorite churro toffee!
 In addition to treats in the bakery cases they have packaged items like popcorn, toffee, candy etc.

 - If you can go during the week to Downtown Disney you will find there are less people.
 It gets busier on the weekends.
 So if you do go on the weekends arrive early in the day to maximize your time.